idqam/arbichat/README.md

-# 📚 Arbitrum Documentation Chatbot using Vercel AI SDK
+# 📚 Arbitrum Documentation Chatbot

 This repository contains a **documentation chatbot** built using the **Vercel AI SDK** to help users retrieve information from **Arbitrum Docs**.
 It utilizes **OpenAI API** for natural language understanding and a **KV store** for efficient knowledge retrieval.